JosiahCannon/COS492-BibleMemory/README.md

 * [Credits](#credits)
 * [License](#license)

-//REMOVE ME: make sure all links work, titles match, and no empty titles are included

 ## General Information
 Covenant College Capstone (SIP) Project for May 2021 Bachelor of Arts in Computer Science.